Purpose and scope

 Step 3: Use assurance effectively during delivery

-Step 4: Follow the escalation protocols (if required)
+Step 4: If required, follow the escalation protocols

-Investments that encounter difficulty during delivery receive additional oversight and support.
-This can include assistance in preparing an evidence-based remediation plan, undertaking independent health-checks and/or expert-led investment reviews.
-Depending on the tier and condition of an investment, as well as whether the Enhanced Notification Process applies, different escalation protocols apply.
+Investments which encounter difficulty during delivery receive additional oversight and support.
+This can include assistance in preparing an evidence-based remediation plan, undertaking an independent health check and/or expert-led investment review.
+Depending on the strategic value and delivery challenges experienced by an investment, different escalation protocols may apply.
 The DTA will support agencies in understanding the requirements applicable to their investments.

 Connect with the digital community